vania-bisbal/repo-website/docs/about/me.md

 ![](../images/gallery.png)

-Hey, I take a look to my journey becoming a designer.
+Hey, this year I decided to drop my corporate job as a Digital Product Manager to dive in design and digital fabrication.
+Take a look to my journey!

-Lorem ipsum dolor sit amet, consectetur adipiscing elit **[my website](https://community.emergentfutures.io/courses/5566525/content)**
+You can connect with me on **[my website](https://vaniabisbal.wordpress.com/)**  aa **[my website](https://vaniabisbal.wordpress.com/)**